mydepsoftware/mydepsoftware.github.io/getting_started.md

         </li>
         <li> Complex Permittivity, Permittivity and Conductivity tabs:
           <ul>
-            <li> Particle, Medium and Mixture buttons: if pressed the corresponding curves will be displayed </li>
+            <li> Particle, Medium and Mixture buttons: if pressed the corresponding curves will be displayed. </li>
             <li> Min Max auto button: if pressed the Min and Max value will be adjusted automatically.
 Otherwise, they will be correspond to $|\varepsilon_{eq}^{\ast}| / \varepsilon_{0min}$ and $|\varepsilon_{eq}^{\ast}| / \varepsilon_{0max}$
 (respectively $\varepsilon_{min}$ and $\varepsilon_{max}$ and $\sigma_{min}$ and $\sigma_{max}$).</li>
             <li> Fcursor: a vertical line will be displayed at the frequency written in the box, whose unit can be adjusted (Hz, kHz, MHz or GHz).
 The value can also be adjusted with the corresponding slider.
 The values of $\varepsilon_{eq}Particle$ and $\varepsilon_{eq}Mixture$  (respectively $\sigma_{eq}Particle$ and $\sigma_{eq}Mixture$).</li>